Healthcare in Ghana: History

 By 1981, health services had dramatically declined to the extent that hospitals lacked basic supplies, while healthcare workers left the country in hordes.
 In some public hospitals, patients had to provide their food, medicine, and bedding and could be detained until they paid their hospital bill.
 Others were forced to self-medicate due to the high prescription costs.
 On December 31, 1981, Jerry Rawlings overthrew the Limann government and became the Head of state of Ghana.
 With the World Bank and International Monetary Fund pressing the government to cut public spending through structural adjustment programs, the new regime passed the Hospital Fees Regulation in 1985 which resulted in greater out of pocket fees with the aim to be able to finance the drugs and resources the healthcare system needed.
 It was supposed to help the government make up 15% of healthcare servicing costs that it had lost in earlier years.
 This became the “cash and carry” system which required Ghanaians to pay out of pocket fees at each point of service.
 According to a number of empirical studies, this excluded many individuals from public healthcare who could not afford to pay these fees resulting in many Ghanaians belonging to the lower and middle classes to be dissatisfied with the cash-and-carry system and the structural adjustment programs lead the Ghanaian expenditure on healthcare to decrease from 10% in 1983 to 1.3% by 1997.
 Despite public disapproval in regards to healthcare, these policies are credited with saving Ghana's economy.

 In 1997, a Health Fund was launched to provide a pool of funding for the sector.
 Still, however, the biggest barrier to Ghanaians receiving proper healthcare was the high out of pocket fees.
 Despite exemptions expansions and infrastructure that increased access to healthcare, out of pocket fees remained a huge barrier.
 In the election of 2000, John Kufuor as part of the New Patriotic Party (NPP) won over the NDC candidate and in 2003 he launched the National Health Insurance Scheme as under the National Health Insurance Act, providing universal healthcare to all Ghanaians.
+The National Health Insurance Scheme was viewed as a solution to addressing user fees and making healthcare accessible, for which political advocacy, leadership, and commitment were necessary.